Do's and Don'ts of Kitten Season

 Once the kittens are big enough (2 pounds or eight weeks old), bring them with mom (so she doesn't have any more litters) to PRC or a local rescue to be spayed/neutered.
 Spaying and neutering is the most important way to curb cat overpopulation.
 When bringing them to PRC or a rescue, keep in mind that they must be in a humane cat trap or enclosed carrier.

 Don't see mom around?

-Don't assume that she has abandoned the kittens.
-Moms leave kittens at times to search for food and water, and will hide nearby if they see or hear you coming.
+- Don't assume that she has abandoned the kittens.
+Moms leave kittens at times to search for food and water, and she will hide nearby if she sees or hears you coming.
 Remember, mom can run from you but the kittens cannot.